oelprinz-org/BlitzboxBL49sp/README.md

 26.05.2021: Version 0.1.0 has been released<br/>
 26.08.2021: Version 0.1.1 has been released<br/>
 07.12.2021: Version 0.1.2 has been released<br/>
+25.04.2022: Version 0.1.2 is running on a real car after two corrections which can be done manually.
+See correction proposals on issues here in GitHub.

+Next and hopefully final version will follow up soon.

 [Link to the original speeduino project](https://www.speeduino.com "speeduino homepage")<br/>